iotdomain/iotdomain-standard/README.md

 Publishers can be built from source.
 Each will be a standalone binary that can operate independently.
 Binary versions are available for raspberry pi and for linux x64 based systems.
 Publishers can be launched simply by running it, or through the included systemd launcher for autostart.
 Publishers can run as any user but some publishers like the 'ipnet' network scanner requires elevated priviliges.
 See instructions of the publishers for details.

-The only configuration neccesary is to edit the file myzone.conf and configure the mqtt bus connection information.
-This file is first read from /etc/myzone/myzone.conf and if not found, in a local subdirectory 'config'.
+The only configuration neccesary is to edit the file iotconnect.conf and configure the mqtt bus connection information.
+This file is first read from /etc/iotconnect/iotconnect.conf and if not found, in a local subdirectory 'config'.
 It is read by all publishers.

 Minimal manual installation on Raspberry pi:
-* $ git clone ... myzone            -> todo, update location of binaries
+* $ git clone ... iotconnect            -> todo, update location of binaries
-* $ edit myzone/config/myzone.conf  -> check the mqtt bus and storage settings
+* $ edit iotconnect/config/iotconnect.conf  -> check the mqtt bus and storage settings
-* $ sudo cp -a myzone /opt/
+* $ sudo cp -a iotconnect /opt/
-* $ /opt/myzone/runall.sh
+* $ /opt/iotconnect/runall.sh

 ## Usage